 - Change your mail routine.
 As soon as the mail comes in the door, it needs to be sorted.
 Stand over the trash or recycle bin and discard junk mail immediately.
 Have a designated place for bills and file anything received ASAP.
 Dealing with it this way means that there will no longer be “paper piles of shame” that build up in your home.

 Sort out the cooking utensils.
 This is one of those categories that can easily become overwhelming.
 Especially if you’re one to attend Pampered Chef parties on a regular basis. 😉 Sure, tools make our life easier.
 There are some great ones that make a big difference – and we should keep those.
-For example: If you eat fresh pineapple on a regular basis, then by all means, have a pineapple corer.
+For example: If you eat fresh pineapple on a regular basis, then, by all means, have a pineapple corer.
 But if you have fresh pineapple every couple years, at best, then there is no need for a pineapple corer to take up so much space in your utensil drawer.
 Pull them out and as you pick up each item, ask yourself: when the last time you used it?
 Does it make your life easier?
 Do you like using it?
 If the answer is “I don’t know” or “rarely”, then free up that space in your utensil area and give that item to a new home.

 Thin the coffee mug collection.
 Coffee cups are easy to come by, people give them as gifts or prizes.
 Some are fun, some are practical jokes and some are like Christmas sweaters from your great-aunt, so you shove them into the back of the cupboard, keeping them out of guilt, but knowing that you never want it to grace your table.
 Gather all the coffee cups from every area of the house, set them out so you can look at them and pull out the ones that you love and use, and the ones that people in your home love and use.
 The rest can be given away.
 No need to keep these “just in case.”
 Don’t worry- if you only have 2 coffee cups and 1 breaks, it’s pretty easy to get another one. 😉

 Large Kitchen Items.
 How often do you use your rice cooker?
 Crockpot?
 Griddle?
 Turkey roaster?
 If it’s been years, then you can free up so much space by letting them go.
-But, how will we cook the thanksgiving turkey??
+But, how will we cook the Thanksgiving turkey??
 If you rotate who hosts the family gathering, there is no need for every family to own a turkey roaster.
 On the year you need it, borrow it from someone who is not cooking the bird.
 Think through all the large items you have in your home and honestly ask yourself when you used it last and if it’s realistic that you will use it again.
 It’s ok if you jumped on the home-made bread kick 10 years ago and now have no desire to make your own bread.
 Give yourself permission to let go of the items that aren’t serving you in this stage of your life.

 Serving and Entertaining Items.
 Few people entertain in the traditional sense.
 The upcoming generations are choosing low-key gatherings with regular dishes and sharing everyday meals.
 This simplifies so much!!
 It means that having people over to share a meal is easier and you don’t have to put on a show.
-There is no need to have beautiful platters, fancy crystal bowls and seasonal place settings.
+There is no need to have beautiful platters, fancy crystal bowls, and seasonal place settings.
 (Unless of course, that is your thing.)
 Invite your friends to share a meal, set the soup pot in the middle of the table and enjoy the company.
 Let go of the serving dishes you don’t use and don’t love and just be yourself around your friends.

 Purge the cleaning supplies.
 So many companies have made us believe that these supplies are all that’s needed for a tidy home.
 Spray it on, spray it off and boom!
 Your house sparkles.
 We all know that’s not how it works, but when we’re desperate for order, it’s easy to pick up that bottle and try it out.
 When it doesn’t work, it ends up in the cleaning supplies graveyard under the sink.
 But when you set up cleaning routines in your everyday rhythm, you don’t need to rely on heavy duty cleaners.
-Simple soaps and cleaning cloths are all that is needed to maintain a clean house, because it never gets out of control.
+Simple soaps and cleaning cloths are all that is needed to maintain a clean house because it never gets out of control.
 Pare down your supplies to only the few you use on a regular basis.
-Box up the rest and either donate them to an organization that helps set up homes for people getting back on their feet or call your local waste management company and ask how to dispose of excess cleaning supplies.
+Box up the rest and either donate them to an organization that helps set up homes for people getting back on their feet or call your local waste management company and asks how to dispose of excess cleaning supplies.